top of page

 Other Requirements:

-• Access to reliable transportation for getting to and from camp sites in Reinhardt Redwood Regional Park, Joaquin Miller Park, Tilden Regional Park, and/or Rancho San Antonio County Park
+• Access to reliable transportation for getting to and from camp sites in Reinhardt Redwood Regional Park, Joaquin Miller Park, Tilden Regional Park, Vasona Lake County Park, Rancho San Antonio County Park, and/or Lagoon Valley Park

 PREFERRED QUALIFICATIONS:

-• 1 year experience with elementary school age children (does not need to be formal volunteer work, internships or employment)
+• Some experience with elementary school age children (does not need to be formal volunteer work, internships or employment)

-• Experience hiking in Reinhardt Redwood Regional Park, Joaquin Miller Park, Tilden Regional Park, and/or Rancho San Antonio County Park
+• Experience hiking in the parks you apply to intern in: Reinhardt Redwood Regional Park, Joaquin Miller Park, Tilden Regional Park, Rancho San Antonio County Park, and/or Lagoon Valley Park

 • You are vegan, as defined by The Vegan Society, and/or you would like to learn the benefits of veganism on animals and the environment